gvwilson/thirdbit/fiction/maddy-roo/index.md

 The door scraped across the floor.

 "Go!
 Go!
 Go!"
 Maddy shouted,
-throwing dry leaves at the tentacle and jumping as it swept across the floor again.
+jumping as the tentacle swept across the floor again.

 Sindy ran through the door.
 "Make haste," Dockety said,